GaloisInc/csaf/README.md

     the middleware.

 USAGE
-   -e      the name of the example { f16-shield, f16-simple, f16-llc, inv-pendulum }
+   -e      the name of the example { f16-shield, f16-simple, f16-llc-analyze, f16-llc-nn, inv-pendulum }
-   -c      the name of the model config file (must be in the same directory as your system) -d      fully qualified path to the directory defining the model system -f      name of the job config file (must be in the same directory as your system) -j      launch a jupyter notebook
+   -c      the name of the model config file (must be in the same directory as your system) -d      fully qualified path to the directory defining the system -f      name of the job config file (must be in the same directory as your system) -j      launch a jupyter notebook
    -l      build the image locally